mreidsma/talks/aware/awareness.md

 EDS Research Starter for the keyword "racial discrimination" is Racial Discrimination

 Note:
-Here, searching for "race discrimination," a combination of keywords exactly no one will search for when the shorter racism will do, brings up a more appropriate result.
+Here, searching for "race discrimination," a combination of keywords exactly no one will search for when the shorter racism will do, brings up yet another potentially relevant result.
 But how many users will find this research starter?
 And what is behind the algorithm that chooses between these?

 One difference I've found between the teams at EBSCO and the teams at Ex Libris/ProQuest is that the EBSCO team has been proactively testing their algorithms for bias, and correcting things.
 They reached out to me and gave me access to their tool and asked me to report any issues that I found.
 And they fix the algorithms - they ask the hard questions about what assumptions they built into the the tool that brought up problematic results, rather than just blocking offensive results.
+They're working on improving these search results right now.

 -----